ni/measurement-plugin-python/README.md

 Note: Once we have the template support for Python measurement, the approach to managing the python measurement package(project) will be streamlined and simplified.

-### Create and Manage Python Measurement Package using poetry
+### Create and Manage Python Measurement Package Using Poetry

 1. Setting up Poetry(One-time setup)
     1. Make sure the system has the recommended python version installed.